petrfaltus/state-territory-continent-area-code-rest-client-source-codes/README.md

-# State, territory, continent and area code REST client-source-codes
+# State, territory, continent and area code REST client source codes
 Small example console source codes for finding states, territories, continents and area codes.
 It is the client that communicates using JSONs with my own state, territory, continent and area code REST service.